THE DRAIN DETECTIVE

 The owner answers the phone.
 The owner runs the camera.

-Chris Brown started The Drain Detective in 2021 because Birmingham didn't have one.
+Chris Brown has been cleaning drains for 30 years.
+He started sewer scoping and jetting in 2021 because no one was putting eyes on the cause of the stoppages and he wanted to make sure the lines were clear.
 Plenty of plumbers will scope a line when you ask.
 None of them treat it as the entire job.
 Most use the camera as a way to find work they can sell you afterward.
 That's the conflict of interest the rest of the category lives inside, and it's the one we built this company to leave.

 Chris runs every scope.
 Every job.
 He owns the truck.
 His name is on the invoice.
 He doesn't dispatch a technician on commission, doesn't carry a tablet that quotes you a sewer line replacement before he's pulled the camera out, and doesn't have a corporate target to hit.
 The whole business is two services and one operator.
 That's by design.